neu-spiral/communication-aware-inference/README.md

 > We study optimization of distributed model inference over resource-constrained edge resources.
 We propose a framework that optimizes the trade-off between model accuracy and communication costs by controlling latent representation compression to meet strict Quality of Service (QoS) throughput targets.
 For settings with known channel state information (CSI), we derive a closed-form optimal solution for single tasks and reduce the multi-task problem to a convex optimization program characterized by a per-link water-filling strategy.
 We extend these to handle unpredictable environments via a stochastic dual descent algorithm that relies only on causal channel estimates.
 We provide Lyapunov-based proofs demonstrating that our approach strictly satisfies long-term delay constraints while achieving a bounded optimality gap.
 Our results offer a robust, scalable blueprint for maximizing the performance of pipelined AI tasks in dynamic, resource-constrained distributed systems.
 We verify the effectiveness of our proposed framework through simulations and experiments with real edge devices.

-Given edge nodes, pipelined inference tasks, and time-varying link capacities, the code chooses per-link compression ratios \(\eta\) to maximize accuracy subject to long-term throughput / delay QoS.
+Given edge nodes, pipelined inference tasks, and time-varying link capacities, the code chooses per-link compression ratios \($\eta$\) to maximize accuracy subject to long-term throughput / delay QoS.
 It includes CSI-aware optima and CSI-oblivious stochastic dual descent, plus baselines.

 ## Companion repositories